SixSq/nuvla-io.github.com/_products-and-services/nuvla-io/pricing/1_paper_plane.md

 plan: nuvlabox
 title: Paper Plane
 subtitle: Pay-as-you-go
-condition: Pay per unit
+condition: You only pay for the resources you use
 nb_price: "50.00"
 is_price: "6.00"
 unit: NuvlaBox
-color: #E4E6E7
+color: B6CA2D
 icon: fad fa-paper-plane
 nb_limit: Up to 99
 is_limit: Up to 999
+is-first: true
 ---